software-mansion/react-native-svg/README.md

 <Logo width={120} height={40} />
 ```

-Alternatively, you can use [react-native-svg-uri](https://github.com/vault-development/react-native-svg-uri) with [babel-plugin-inline-import](https://github.com/credcollective/babel-plugin-inline-import/), but with transforms done at run-time.
+Alternatively, you can use SvgXml with [babel-plugin-inline-import](https://github.com/credcollective/babel-plugin-inline-import/), but with transforms done at run-time.

 .babelrc
 ```json